-Students dedicated to building professional careers in print and digital media, film, television, and the closely related fields of public relations and advertising, as well as those interested in preparing for post-baccalaureate programs, will find degree programs designed by the Communications Department to meet their needs and to develop their skills and interests.
+Students dedicated to building professional careers in journalism, print and digital media, film, television, new/emerging media, and the associated fields of public relations and advertising, will find degree programs designed by the Communications Department to meet their needs and to challenge their skills and interests.

 The Communications Department offers a major with options in Advertising/Public Relations, Journalism, and Media Studies as well as minors in Communications and Advertising.
 The curriculum provides a broad understanding of communications media within a liberal arts framework.
 The university's close proximity to the Los Angeles media industries allows students to take advantage of wide-ranging internship opportunities in order to complement their coursework.

 PLEASE REFER TO THE UNIVERSITY CATALOG FOR FULL REQUIREMENTS AND COURSE DESCRIPTIONS

 The Bachelor of Arts/Journalism Option is designed for students interested in print, online, and broadcast journalism careers.
 Students who graduate with a journalism degree are prepared for a wide variety of media-related careers, already armed with industry experience.